 Medicare is federal health insurance available to seniors in America who are 65 years and older and for others who qualify due to disability.
 Medicare can be a complex subject to learn as there are many different parts, plans, and costs.
 Many seniors need guidance through the Medicare transition, so here are the top five facts to help your parents through Medicare.
+Senior Citizens behind the wheel can also be at risk of injury, making it extremely important that they know the ins and outs of Medicare.

 1. Understand Medicare coverage